HNO333333/notes/content/CourseNotes/RTCSA notes.md

 	9. restore PSW and PC values from stack
 - ![[RTCSA notes-20231212-194.png]]
 - design issues of interrupt I/O
-	- how does processor determine which device issued interrupt
+	- how does processor determine which device issued interrupt ^howtoknowinterruptdevice
 		- solutions
 			- multiple interrupt lines
 				- between the processor and I/O modules